vanillite/RAGpipelines/README.md

 ## Azure configuration

-Create a config.json file with the Azure endpoints, keys, and connections.
+Create a config.json file to store the Azure endpoints, access keys, and connection details.

 ## RAG techniques configuration
 This system supports the interchangability and testing of the following techniques: